Air Shakur: Retirement

-After retiring from racing, he became a stallion and was kept at the Shadai Farm, but on March 13, 2003, three months after his retirement, he suffered a broken left hind leg in an accident while grazing and was euthanised.
+After retiring from racing, he became a stallion and was kept at the Breeders Stallion Station, but on March 13, 2003, three months after his retirement, he suffered a broken left hind leg in an accident while grazing and was euthanised.

 Stud career

 Air Shakur had four offspring (all fillies), three of which entered central horse racing.
 On October 24, 2006, one of these four, Air Miracle, earned a victory in Hokkaido racing, marking the first win for an Air Shakur offspring.
-Then, on July 28, 2007, Air Fergie won an unraced race at Hakodate Racecourse, giving Air Shakur's progeny their first JRA victory.
+Then, on July 28, 2007, Air Fergie won an ungraded race at Hakodate Racecourse, giving Air Shakur's progeny their first JRA victory.
 However, of the three that entered central racing, only Air Fergie managed to win; the other two never won, and all four were eventually deregistered without achieving significant success.
 Among the offspring, Air Fergie and Maji Blanche became broodmares, but their progeny were skewed toward male horses, and as a result, the bloodline has already become extinct.

+In popular culture

+An anthropomorphized version of Air Shakur appears as a character in the multimedia franchise Umamusume: Pretty Derby, voiced by Minami Tsuda.
+She is a fierce-looking and cold, yet calculating and logical analyst skilled with computer programming and disc jockeying.
+While normally a gruff perfectionist, she goes out of her way to help her friends, in particular her roommate Meisho Doto and willing research subject Fine Motion.